ssa5526/IrisScanner/README.md

 # IrisScanner
-utilizes a variety of packages to create a machine learning model that can detect eye color via webcam
+utilizes a variety of packages to create a machine learning model that can detect eye color via webcam.
+Built with the help of tutorial @